sortmerna/sortmerna/README.md

 - In Solution explorer right-click `ALL_BUILD' and select `build` in drop-down menu.
 - Execute target 'INSTALL'
 - Execute target 'PACKAGE'

-## DNANexus cloud

-So far (since 20181117) we were not able to make Sortmerna application public due DNANexus lack of interest or resources.
-If you need the access to the application, please, contact `biocodz at protonmail dot com` to be added to the list of authorized users.

-* Ready-to-use `sortmerna` application is available on DNANexus cloud.
-Just upload your data and run the application.
-* Sortmerna distribution also contains DNANexus applets for building, testing and running Sortmerna.
-See [dnanexus](https://github.com/biocore/sortmerna/blob/master/dnanexus/README.md) subdirectory for detailed instructions.

-Note that DNANexus trial accounts can be used.

 # Running